McCourt School of Public Policy (MSPP)

 I. PREAMBLE

 This constitution provides procedures for the governance of the McCourt School of Public Policy (McCourt School).
-However, where there is a conflict between the constitution of the McCourt School of Public Policy and Main Campus policies that were voted on by the Faculty Senate or Main Campus Executive Faculty and approved by the Board, Main Campus policy shall govern.
+However, where there is a conflict between the constitution of the McCourt School of Public Policy and University or Main Campus policies that were voted on by the Faculty Senate or Main Campus Executive Faculty and approved by the Board, University and Main Campus policy shall govern.
 In developing this constitution, the McCourt School faculty recognizes the following governance principles:

 1. Governance of the McCourt School is subject to university-wide rules in many important aspects of rules and procedures.